Last updated: March 18, 2021

 This network promotes the connection of pediatric doctors across the world and educates physicians, patients and the public about hypertension amongst children.

-The University of Rochester Medical Center provides a clinic to help patients achieve healthy blood pressure readings through holistic methods, and the ingestion of as little medications as possible.
+The University of Rochester Medical Center provides a clinic to help patients achieve healthy blood pressure readings through holistic methods, and the ingestion of as little medication as possible.

 The Association for Research into Arterial Structure and Physiology promotes the exchange of research and information regarding arterial health.